waydelyle/pokemon-assets/README.md

 ## Maintenance

-The only dependency you need to maintain this project is Docker and the ability to run `make` commands.
+The only dependencies you need to maintain this project are git, zsh, Docker and the ability to run `make` commands.
 The most important ones are:

 - `make install`: initializes the project dependencies, needed to build the assets.
 - `make build`: builds the assets.
-- `make publish`: publishes to the gh-pages branch and to npm.
-This one needs remote permissions.
+- `make publish-pages`: publishes the current assets to the gh-pages branch
+- `make publish-npm`: publishes the current assets to npm with the current package.json version

 ## Credits